Home| Search

 For this permit, focus on the overall management impact of the services you will provide in the U.S. For example, rather than "writing code for a communications program" you could emphasize "the effect of the U.S. services as they impact on corporate communication required by employer's new management structure".
 Track the Dictionary of Occupational Titles' description of "Management Analyst" and "Consultant" in the job description.
 Remember: while making your best presentation, always tell the truth.

 This category is one of the trickiest on this page.
-This is because the INS feels there has been abuse by applicants who use the permit just because "they don't fit anywhere else."
+This is because immigration feels there has been abuse by applicants who use the permit just because "they don't fit anywhere else."
 You need to provide extensive documentation proving your eligibility.

 Even if you are already a TN Management Consultant, review your case again.
 Renewals are not automatic.
 Computer specialists often report that they were turned away at the border when trying to renew their permits.